Quang00/dqsweep/README.md

 ## Usage

-The experiments are executed through the `run_simulation.py` script, which does the parameter sweeps, runs the given distributed quantum experiment, and produces the results in a folder containing different files.
+The experiments are executed through the `run_simulation.py` script, which does the parameter sweeps in parallel, runs the given distributed quantum experiment, and produces the results in a folder containing different files.
 To run the simulation:

 1. **Configure A Quantum Network:**